znschaffer/plyr/README.md

-Here's a README template for your project:

----

 # PLYR

 PLYR is a lightweight, customizable audio player built with [Raylib](https://www.raylib.com/) for the UI and [TagLib](https://taglib.org/) for audio metadata extraction.
 The application features a scrollable list of audio files, lazy loading of metadata, search functionality, and drag-and-drop file queuing.
 It is designed to be responsive and intuitive, with support for album-based sorting and track number organization.